luquelab/pyCapsid/README.md

 pyCapsid is available as a GitHub repository at <https://github.com/luquelab/pyCapsid> and in Zenodo at the permanent [DOI 10.5281/zenodo.8408578](https://zenodo.org/doi/10.5281/zenodo.8408578).

 ## Project History
-This is an evolving repository
+This is an evolving repository:
-Started: 2022-10-24
++ Started: 2022-10-24
++ Ended: ongoing

 ## FILES & FOLDERS